openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       .. note::

-         When using the ``PKG`` variable, you must use a package name override.
+         When using the :term:`PKG` variable, you must use a package name override.

       For example, when the :ref:`debian <ref-classes-debian>` class renames the output package, it does so by setting